inference-labs-inc/JSTprove/docs/developer-notes.md

 # Developer Notes

-Internal notes for contributors working on JSTProve (Python + Rust).
+Internal notes for contributors working on JSTprove (Python + Rust).

 > For environment setup, pre-commit, formatting policy, and PR workflow, see **[CONTRIBUTING.md](CONTRIBUTING.md)**.